How to Drone

 - Karthik -- Ardupilot drone builder + operator.

-- Pathfinder George -- Drone builder.
+- Pathfinder George -- Ardupilot drone building and mapping.